ballgoesvroomvroom/AP_MALPorter/README.md

 # 1.3 Known Errors:
 **Error: 33**,
 	Failed to copy the OAuth2 link sent by program to clipboard, not a fatal warning.
+**Status code 404**,
+	Access to MyAnimeList's API is forbidden, highly caused by API token credentials, notify me if this error pops out.
-###### I would be glad to assist you throughout your journey of importing your list over to MAL, hmu at FadedJyaden#7171
+###### I would be glad to assist you throughout your journey of importing your list over to MAL, hmu at FadedJayden#7171